Dasharo/docs/docs/variants/novacustom_nv4x/building-manual.md

-# coreboot building
+# Building manual

 ## Intro

-This documents describes the procedure for compiling coreboot for NovaCustom NV4X.
+This document describes the procedure for compiling coreboot for NovaCustom NV4x

 ## Requirements